DevSecOpsSamples/gcp-golang-performance-test/README.md

 kubectl create namespace echo-test
 ```

-Two ddeployments may take around 5 minutes to create a load balancer, including health checking.
+Two deployments may take around 5 minutes to create a load balancer, including health checking.

 ## 2.1.
 Deploy for performance of one Pod